liqingbioinfo/3DMM/README.md

   skat,4.167E-8
   emmax,4.26E-10
 ## Acknowledgements
 I appreciate to have such an opportunity to leading this 3DMM project.
-I am grateful  for all instructions and supports provided by my supervisor Dr. Long and my lab mates.
+I am grateful for all supports provided by my supervisor Dr. Long and my lab mates.